BiaJorgensen/readme-generator/README.md

 ## License

-The license for this project is The MIT License.<br>
+The license for this project is The MIT License<br>
 To learn more about this license, please access https://opensource.org/licenses/MIT

 ## Walkthrough Video